Neytrin/Network-ingeneer/labs/lab02/readme.md

 !
 control-plane
 !
 banner motd ^C Attention!!!
-You bear full responsibility for interfering with th                                                                                                             e operation of the equipment. ^C
+You bear full responsibility for interfering with the operation of the equipment. ^C ! line con 0 session-timeout 10
-!
-line con 0
-session-timeout 10